kozdoker/kozdoker/README.md

 - 👀 I’m interested in ML, AI, Chatbots
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on AI projects
-- 📫 How to reach me
+- 📫 Reach me by github

 <!---
 kozdoker/kozdoker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.